As a (new) guinea pig owner, you probably wonder should guinea pigs live outside.

 The Cons Of Keeping Your Guinea Pigs Outside

-Guinea pigs kept outside can be under constant stress if they are around potential predators like rodents, winds, or foxes, particularly when you keep guinea pigs in a box in the greenhouse which isn’t fenced.
+Guinea pigs kept outside can be under constant stress if they are around potential predators like rodents, cold wind, or foxes, particularly when you keep guinea pigs in a box in the greenhouse which isn’t fenced.

 Guinea pigs are exceptionally fragile, so they need a place that is safe for guinea pigs.